bartholomej/ngx-translate-cut/README.md

 [mit license]: LICENSE

+## Donation

+If this project have helped you save time please consider [making a donation](https://github.com/sponsors/bartholomej) for some 🍺 or 🍵 ;)

 ## Thanks to

-Original idea comes from: @yuristsepaniuk [in this thread](https://github.com/ngx-translate/core/issues/223).
+Original idea comes from: [@yuristsepaniuk](https://github.com/yuristsepaniuk) in [this thread](https://github.com/ngx-translate/core/issues/223).